-The Department offers a three-year full-time programme, also available via five-year part-time study.
+The Department offers a three-year full-time PhD programme, also available via five-year part-time study.
+The student can select which course title they prefer and in most cases this won't change the availability of supervisors, however funder preferences should be considered.
 Students are based in a research group and undertake a research project agreed with the principal investigator.
 Each student also has support from an advisor or a thesis committee.
 There is no examined course work but students take part in an individual programme of skills courses.
 There are a number of additional requirements, including a literature review in the first few months of the course and talks given to the Department at the start of second year and near the end of third year.
 Near the end of their first year students write a report, which is assessed in an oral examination.
 They are only registered for the PhD after satisfactory performance in this first year.
 In all years students can take part in events and competitions organised within the Graduate School of Life Sciences and the University.
 The three-year PhD is ideal for students who have already taken a Masters degree and do not wish to undertake a four-year programme.

 Four year PhD programmes

 The Department takes part in several programmes, which have a 1+3year structure.
 The first year leads to a Masters qualification (MRes or MPhil) and students apply to study in the programme as a whole, not to work with one principal investigator.
 If successful in the first year, which includes lab rotations and course work to allow students to look at many potential lab placements, students go on to three years of research in one particular research group, leading to the PhD qualification.